qooleot/ts-api/README.md

 The controller and Rest verbs (get, post, put, etc.) optionally take a route override, otherwise it uses the class or method name by default.

-A router tree is build from all controllers in the typescript path:
+A router tree is build by TS-API from all controllers in the typescript path:

 ```javascript
 AccountRouter.get('/', async(req,res,next) => { ... }